mindis/snowplow.github.com/product/index.md

 * Direct access to all your customer-level and event-level data
 * Data is structured in an easy-to-query format
-* Data stored on your own Amazon account (S3 and Infobright)
+* Data stored on your own Amazon Web Services account (in S3 and optionally Redshift), so you can query it using *any* tool you want
 * Enterprise-strength.
 Scales to 100Ms of events per day

 Open source